Where to find help and support

 Neighbours in Poplar (E14 residents only)

-Neighbours in Poplar offers community care for people aged 50+ in the E14 postcode, as well as support for families during the holidays.
-It also hosts a lunch club during the week, and delivers Christmas meals.
+Neighbours in Poplar Neighbours in Poplar offers community care for people aged 50+ in the E14 postcode, as well as support for families during the holidays.
+It also hosts a lunch club during the week and delivers Christmas meals.

 Food Stores

-Tower Hamlets Council has set up several Food Stores across the borough to support people who cannot afford enough food for themselves or their families.
+Tower Hamlets Council has set up several Food Stores across the borough to support people facing hardship.

 You can pick up a week’s worth of food in exchange for a small membership fee, and receive support with: